alvarosantamariagomez/sari/www/about.md

 ### III.
 Ancillary information

 This block allows for the uploading of files containing complementary information related to the analysis of GNSS position time series.
+When an ancillary file is uploaded, the file contents can be visualized in a new browser tab by clicking on the link at the right of each file.
 The user can upload any of the following possibilities:

 * a file with the LS or KF model parameters from a previously saved SARI file
 * a GNSS *sitelog* file (an example of this file can be found [here](https://github.com/alvarosantamariagomez/sari/blob/main/www/iraf00fra_20201021.log))